By: Chris ⎜ Last updated

 Radisson Blu Scandinavia

-The Radisson Blu Scandinavia has "The Lagoon" on the lower level: an indoor pool, sauna, and gym.
-All included for hotel guests.
-The pool is a decent size for a hotel, but the space feels somewhat dated compared to the newer properties on this list.
+The Radisson Blu Scandinavia has "The Lagoon" on the lower level, which consists of an indoor pool, sauna, and gym, and all included for hotel guests.
+The pool is a decent size for a hotel, swimming is possible, but the sauna is quite basic and the space feels somewhat dated compared to the newer properties on this list.
 The gym is well-equipped and operates from 05:00 to 23:00 daily.
-With 497 rooms and a busy conference trade, the pool area can get crowded at peak hours.
+With 497 rooms, the pool area can get crowded at peak hours.

 Radisson Blu Scandinavia Oslo: Views & pool in the city centre